Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 ### Defining data object structures

-Right above the top level `objects` element, we will add a `structs` element, and define two structures named `payment info` and `payment update` that are based on the `sales order` object, and will configure them to have their parameters added to the `SalesOrderPaymentObject` data object.
+Right above the top-level `objects` element, we will add a `structs` element and define two structures named `payment info` and `payment update` that are based on the `sales order` object and will configure them to have their parameters added to the `SalesOrderPaymentObject` data object.

 The first structure, `payment info`, will represent the payment fields that we read from the `SalesOrderService`, so we'll go ahead and move all those read output parameters to this structure.